dolyebrunson99/CS149Chat/README.md

     python3 gpt149.py part3 --inference -m shakes128

 Note that you will not be autograded on inference, and this is purely for fun.
 Please also note that the models `shakes1024` and `shakes2048` will not work with the softmax we describe in this writeup due to overflow errors.
 If you wish to have them work, you must implement the "safe" softmax described in class.
 This is completely optional as we will always make sure to give you nice values when grading.

-### What to submit
-* Implement `myFusedAttention` in `module.cpp`.

-* Then, answer the following question in your writeup:
-  * Why do we use a drastically smaller amount of memory in Part 3 when compared to Parts 1 & 2?
-  * Comment out your `#pragma omp ...` statement, what happens to your cpu time?
-Record the cpu time in your writeup.
-Why does fused attention make it easier for us utilize multithreading to a much fuller extent when compared to Part 1?

 ## Part 4 : Putting it all Together - Flash Attention (35 Points)
 ### Why Are Matrix Multiply and Softmax Hard to Fuse as Blocks?